dachiefjustice/railsgoat-cicd-lab/docs/lab-walkthrough.md

 - `$WORKSPACE` (part of the path to this job's `compose.yaml`) is a Jenkins-defined environment variable holding the absolute path to the "workspace" for this job.
 A Jenkins workspace contains the files and directories used by the job.
 In this case the workspace contains a copy of the lab's source code checked out from the `/vagrant` directory.

 ### ZAP Baseline Scan
-So far we've used the hold-open job to access This hold-open job includes a ZAP container which can analyze RailsGoat for vulnerabilities.
-Let's use this container to scan RailsGoat manually.
+So far we've used the hold-open job to access RailsGoat through a browser.
+This hold-open job includes a ZAP container which can analyze RailsGoat for vulnerabilities.
+Let's use this to scan RailsGoat manually.

 Get a shell in the VM, and use `docker ps` to list the currently running containers.
 You'll see two running containers -- one for ZAP, the other for RailsGoat.